Interpreting Cultural and Natural Heritage: For a Better World - Print

 Hundreds of millions of people seek out opportunities for enjoyment, learning, and inspiration through visits to our national parks, historic sites, museums, zoos, aquariums, and other tourism destinations.

-And yet very few are aware of the behind-the-scenes efforts of interpretation to provide deeper understanding and enriched experience of these places.
+Yet few are aware of the behind-the-scenes efforts of interpretation to provide deeper understanding and enriched experience of these places.

 Interpreting Cultural and Natural Heritage is written for those who work at various interpretive sites and wish to know more about all of the fascinating nuances of this field.